amissemer/dockerbash/README.md

-An image with Docker, Docker Machine and Docker Compose
+A Docker image with Docker, Docker Machine and Docker Compose
 ===========================================

 Purpose